grammyjs/website/site/docs/plugins/chat-members.md

 You can listen for two kinds of updates regarding chat members using a Telegram bot: `chat_member` and `my_chat_member`.
 Both of them specify the old and new status of the user.

-- `my_chat_member` updates are received by your bot by default and they inform you about the status of the bot being updated in any chat, as well as users blocking the bot;
+- `my_chat_member` updates are always received by your bot to inform you about the status of the bot being updated in any chat, as well as when users block the bot.
-- `chat_member` updates are only received if you explicitly include them in the list of allowed updates, they notify about any status changes for users in chats **where your bot is admin**.
+- `chat_member` updates are only received if you explicitly include them in the list of allowed updates, they notify about any status changes for users in chats in which the bot is **admin**.

-Instead of manually filtering the old and new status, chat member filters do this automatically for you, allowing you to react to every type of transition you're interested in.
+Instead of manually filtering the old and the new statuses, chat member filters do this automatically for you, allowing you to act on any type of transition you're interested in.
 Within the handler, the types of `old_chat_member` and `new_chat_member` are narrowed down accordingly.

 ::: code-group